Anello-Photonics/docs-A1/docs/getting_started_evk.rst

 to ensure the system is set up properly, initializes smoothly, and is optimized for your use case.

 **Congratulations!!!**
-You have completed the GNSS INS setup and data collection!
+You have completed the EVK setup and data collection!
 Please feel free to contact support@anellophotonics.com with any questions.